gamesbook/pyprototypr/docs/core_shapes.rst

    :width: 330

 ===== ======
-|ply| If the shape constructed using only default properties, there will be
+|ply| If the shape was constructed using only default properties, there will be
       nothing to see::

           Polyline()